Turning a Hobby in to a Business

 - You can develop your own ideas.

-But it’s very different doing something for a hobby compared with having to do it to provide an income.
+However, there is a distinct difference between doing something for a hobby, and having to do it to provide an income.
 It is not uncommon for people who have made a business from their hobby to declare that they no longer enjoy doing it.

 - Making or doing things faster and perhaps not spending the time you would have as a hobby.